Steps for a successful Proxmox VE 9 upgrade

 If the kernel changed, check uname -r matches the expected new kernel.

-If any step changed the node state (kernel, storage layout), note the rollback plan before reboot.
+If any step changes the node state, such as kernel or storage layout, note the rollback plan before reboot.

 Post-upgrade checks to perform